Zuhayr553/Zuhayr-Uni-Wien/README.md

 # Flutter Project README

-This Flutter project showcases a clean architecture approach with Riverpod for state management, internationalization using IL10n, and utilization of hooks for enhanced widget management.
+This Flutter project showcases a clean architecture approach with Riverpod for state management, internationalization using il10n (flutter_gen), and utilization of hooks for enhanced widget management.
+The architecture used is Riverpod architectur with a controller-service-repo pattern.
 Below is an overview of the project structure, features, and setup instructions.

 Brief project description goes here.